Facing huge inventory, Target cuts vendor orders, prices

 Target said the costs related to the moves will hurt the bottom line in the current quarter.
 Target now expects its second-quarter operating margin rate will be roughly 2%, down from around 5.3% it had expected last month.
 For the second half of the year, Target expects an operating margin rate in a range around 6%, a rate it said would exceed the company’s average fall season performance in the years leading up to the pandemic.

-Last month, Target Corp. forecast its full-year operating income margin rate would be in the 6% range.
+Last month, Target forecast its full-year operating income margin rate would be in the 6% range.
 Target didn't give a new full range prediction.
+It also said it secured additional space near U.S. ports to hold merchandise to allow for more flexibility.

 Target, however, continues to expect full-year revenue growth in the low- to mid-single digit range and expects to maintain or gain market share for the year.